JonMorales22/esu-science-of-success/readme.md

 <br>

 8.)
 Congrats!
-You should have the front end working locally on your machine.
+You should have the frontend working locally on your machine.
 If everything worked out properly, you should be able to visit localhost:3000 in your favorite web browser and see the first page of the application.
 If not, see below for some common errors.

 Note: By default, the frontend listens on port 3000, while the backend listens on port 5000.

-If the front end is functional, you can move on to the backend installation guide.
+If the frontend is functional, you can move on to the backend installation guide.

 <br>